TheScottBot/FtrIO.Toaster/README.md

 - **Boolean** on/off toggles
 - **Percentage rollout** — slider and number input in sync
 - **Blue/Green** deployment switching
+- **User targeting** — manage the `users:alice,bob` allow-list directly from the UI
+- **Attribute rules** — edit `attribute:plan equals premium` rules inline
+- **A/B test** — percentage control with optional salt; labelled to distinguish from rollout
 - Change toggle type at any time
 - Add and delete toggles
+- **Per-user overrides** — pin any toggle ON or OFF for a specific user ID, regardless of the active strategy; stored in `TogglesOverrides` and managed from a collapsible panel on each toggle card
 - Implements FtrIO's buffer logic — changes are staged in memory and flushed atomically to `appsettings.json` on the `FlushInterval` defined in your config, exactly as a native FtrIO provider would
 - Multi-environment support — manage any number of environments from a single UI instance
-- **Audit log** — every change is recorded with timestamp, environment, toggle key, old value, new value, and the acting user; viewable in-app via the Audit Log drawer
+- **Audit log** — every toggle change and override is recorded with timestamp, environment, key, old value, new value, acting user, and entry type; viewable in-app via the Audit Log drawer

 ## Getting Started